francoisdevlin/config-expressions/examples/006-complete_precedence/input.md

-This example shows the complete precedence of patterns of the same locality.
+This example shows the complete precedence of expressions of the same locality.
 The order is

 1. Direct Match
 2. Enum Match